 Does the Kentucky Talking Book Library have books and magazines available for download?

 Yes.
-The Kentucky Talking Book Library offers BARD, the Braille and Audio Reading Download service to our registered users.
+The Kentucky Talking Book Library offers BARD, the Braille and Audio Reading Download service, to our registered users.
 To use BARD you need to be a registered member of the Kentucky Talking Book Library.
-BARD books will not play on your computer, you must have a compatible player and flash memory device to listen to books you download, or you can use a free app for the iPhone, iPad, or iPod touch; an Android app is in development.
+BARD books will not play on your computer, you must have a compatible player and flash memory device to listen to books you download, or you can use a free app for iOS, Android, and some Kindle Fire devices.
 You will also need high speed internet access and a working email address.
-For more information about downloading books from BARD contact your librarian at or visit our information page BARD: Braille and Audio Reading Download.
+For more information about downloading books from BARD contact your librarian or visit our information page: BARD: Braille and Audio Reading Download.

-How do I change my address if I am moving?
-How do I hold my service temporarily if I will be away from home?
+How do I change my address if I am moving, or hold my service while I am temporarily away from home?

 Please contact your librarian and give her your new mailing address if you are moving.
 If you need to temporarily stop service contact the library and let us know how long we should hold your service.
 If you are moving to another state we can transfer your service to the talking book library serving the state you move to.

 I don’t like the books I have been receiving – what should I do?

 If your reading preferences have changed or you would like to request a specific title, please contact your librarian.
 She will be happy to go over the reading interests we have listed for you and make any necessary changes.
 If you would like to request a book by title or books by an author you enjoy, contact your librarian and she will search our catalog for you and add books to your request list.
 You may also want to choose your own books.
 Your librarian can offer book suggestions, take any requests you may have, or make your account request only and send only the books you specifically ask for.

 How do I find books available from the Kentucky Talking Book Library?
 I want to choose my own books - do you have a catalog I can search?

 Click here to find talking books, Braille books and magazines to read